COMP30830-Software-Engineering-Group-12/SE-group12-code/README.md

 # 🚀 SE - Group 12 - Dublin Bike

-**SE - Group 12 - Dublin Bike** is a ✨ fantastic ✨ tool for checking bike and weather information and planning your route via bike. 🎉
+**SE - Group 12 - Dublin Bike** is a tool for checking bike and weather information and planning your route via bike.

 ---